Dr Sarah Slight

 - Slight SP, Bates DW.
 Medication management, and laboratory and radiology testing.
 In: Aziz Sheikh, Kathrin M. Cresswell, Adam Wright, David W. Bates, ed.
 Key Advances in Clinical Informatics: Transforming Health Care through Health Information Technology.
 London: Academic Press, 2017, pp.131-144.

 - Nanji KC, Seger DL, Slight SP, Amato M, Beeler P, Her Q, Dalleur O, Eguale T, Wong A, Silvers E, Swerdloff M, Maniam N, Fiskio J, Dykes P, Bates DW.
 Medication-related clinical decision support alert overrides in inpatients.
-Journal of the American Medical Informatics Association 2017.
-In Preparation.
+Journal of the American Medical Informatics Association 2017, Epub ahead of print.

 - Her QL, Seger DL, Amato MG, Beeler PE, Dalleur O, Slight SP, Dykes PC, Bates DW.
 Development of an algorithm to assess appropriateness of overriding alerts for nonformulary medications in a computerized prescriber-order-entry system.
 American Journal of Health-System Pharmacy 2016, 73(1), e34-e45.